12530/rshydro/home.md

 <h4>About Me</h4>

 My research interests lie in the fileds of hydrology and remote sensing.
 I am particularly interested  in earth observations (EO) of key variables of the water cycle.
-How to exploit EO data to advance our knowledge of the hydrological processes, and to accurately monitoring flood and drought, etc.?
+How to exploit EO data to advance our knowledge of the hydrological processes, and to accurately monitoring flood and drought, etc. has always driven me forward.
 I have studied lake level variations, river level retrieval, and simulating river hydrodynamics using these data.

 I completed my PhD in September 2018 in the Department of Environmental Engineering at the Technical University of Demark (DTU).
 I will be starting an assistant professor position at SUSTech from March 2021.
 Exploring the potentials offered by the big EO data for hydrological research is one of my focuses.